Black Belly of the Tarantula: Filming

-The film was shot on location in Rome, Italy, in 1970.
+The film was shot on location in Rome, Italy, in 1971.

 Music

 Ennio Morricone did the music score for the film.

 Release

 Home media

 Blue Underground Entertainment released the film on DVD in 2006.

 Legacy

-It is one of many Italian giallo films to be inspired by Dario Argento's successful debut thriller The Bird with the Crystal Plumage.
-Though fairly obscure for many years the film has recently made a comeback thanks to the rising fan base for the giallo genre.
-The film has gained much praise from the horror community, one writer at Horrorview.com cited it as the best giallo ever made.
+Black Belly of the Tarantula is one of many Italian giallo films to be inspired by Dario Argento's successful debut thriller The Bird with the Crystal Plumage (1970).
+Though fairly obscure for many years, the film has recently made a comeback thanks to the rising fan base for the giallo genre.
+The film has gained much praise from the horror community, with one writer at Horrorview.com citing it as the best giallo ever made.